Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 ### Scopes

-Description:  Describes an array of scope names that will be available to the end user
+Description: Describes an array of scope names that will be available to the end-user.

 ### Token Expiration